7 Things to Teach Your New Cat: A Mini Cat Training Guide

 • Provide choice: Studies show that cats prefer materials like sisal, cardboard, and wood, with a lesser preference for carpets.
 Use horizontal, angled, and horizontal posts.

-• Lactation: Cats want to scratch in places like social pathways in the house, doorways, and after they wake up.
+• Location: Cats want to scratch in places like social pathways in the house, doorways, and after they wake up.
 Place multiple posts in the home and one on every level of the house

 • Reward: Play with your cat near the posts, gently pet or give treats after they do use the desired scratching location.